KeethSpindler/Gorbot/README.md

 Currently, these are the following commads Gorbot is capabile of:

-- [x] .drink or .cocktail - Provides you taste beverage, along with its ingredients and a sample picture
+- [x] .drink or .cocktail - Provides you tasty beverage, along with its ingredients and a sample picture
 - [x] .pin - When replying to a message with .pin, Gorbot will post an embed of the message in the Pins text channel.

 ### What Do You Plan for Him to Do?